mumble-voip/mumble-releng-vcpkg/README.md

 Optionally you can use `-G "Ninja"` to use the [Ninja buildsystem](https://ninja-build.org/) (which probably has to be installed separately).
 Especially on Windows this is recommended as the default `NMake Makefiles` only compile using a single thread (which takes quite a while).

 Additional Mumble project build configuration can be passed with `-D` defines.
-For the full list see the ouotput of `cmake -LH ..` (this also includes a lot of options from Mumble's dependencies like Qt and Opus) or use `cmake-gui`.
+For the full list see the output of `cmake -LH ..` (this also includes a lot of options from Mumble's dependencies like Qt and Opus) or use `cmake-gui`.

 | Option Define                          | Default | Description |
 | --- | --- | --- |